Rusali28/MonPrix/README.md

 - Real Time Stock Data
    - Collects and analyses Stock Market's Data in Real Time Using Yahoo Finance

+ - Real Time Sentiment Analysis via Twitter
+   - To Analyse and perform joint Sentiment analysis and Price Predictions for Stock Market's Data in Real Time Using Twitter API For AI Bot

  - Graphical Interface
    - Analyses The Bot's Performance to let user know about Stock's Performance